ericasaywhat/Epidemix/reports/final_report.md

-# How Attached Are We to Preferential Attachment?
+# Detaching Preferential Attachment

 Erica Lee and Emily Yeh

 ------

 ### Abstract
-Holme and Kim propose a model of the Barabási-Albert model that yields a higher level of clustering to simulate social networks more accurately, based off their observations of how social interactions take place.
-We explore Holme and Kim's algorithm using the Python library, NetworkX, with data from Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX.
-The world, however, consists of scale-free networks beyond social networks with preferential attachment, such as neighborhood establishment.
-When establishing neighborhoods, each new neighborhood would want paths to the closest two neighborhoods.
-To the establishment of neighborhoods, we generate networks without preferential attachment.
+Holme and Kim propose a model based on Barabási and Albert's that yields a higher level of clustering and simulates the dynamics of social networks more accurately.
+We explore Holme and Kim's algorithm using data from Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX.
+The world consists of scale-free networks beyond social networks with preferential attachment, such as the process of establishing towns.
+When new towns are built, each new town needs to be accessible by at least two other towns without preference to the sizes or connectedness of the towns.
+To simulate the establishment of these towns, we generate networks without preferential attachment and find that the results are still scale-free and highly clustered.

 ------

+### Replicating Holme and Kim's Experiment

-We replicate Holme and Kim's work using Facebook network data from SNAP and confirm a higher clustering coefficient and shorter average path lengths between nodes using Holme and Kim's algorithm than using Barabási and Albert's.
+We replicate Holme and Kim's experiment using Facebook network data from SNAP and confirm a higher clustering coefficient and shorter average path lengths between nodes using Holme and Kim's algorithm than using Barabási and Albert's.
 We replicate Holme-Kim's method:

 1. **Initial condition**: In the beginning, the network consists of _m<sub>0</sub>_ vertices, where m is the average number of triad formation trials per time step, and 0 edges.